MartynasVCS/20230303VCSATSVAK_Rimantas_Baigiamasis/README.md

 The final task for the Automatinis Testavimas course of Code Academy, where several automatic tests of DJI Store were performed.

 ***Preconditions:***
-1. User has Chrome profile for testing mode
+1. User has Chrome profile for testing mode.
-2. Region settings: Lithuania (English / € EUR)..
+2. Region settings: Lithuania (English / € EUR).

 ## Test Scenarios (TS), Test Cases (TC)